GSS-Cogs/csvw-example/README.md

 You can see we've added two additional fields:

 - propertyUrl: the "thing" that we're describing.
-- valueUrl: the location of the "codes that define that thing"
+- valueUrl: the location of the individual codes & labels (collectively, the concepts) that sit within that "thing".

 If you consider the `valueUrl`, it's literally just information from a codelist.csv we would just make available on the web.